YangXiaozhou/CNN-COVID-19-classification-using-chest-CT-scan/README.md

 Team members who built the COVID classifier: A/P [Chen Nan](https://www.eng.nus.edu.sg/isem/staff/chen-nan/), [Shi Yuchen](https://www.linkedin.com/in/yuchen-shi-2830ba158/?originalSubdomain=sg), and me.

-## Prerequisites

-It would help if you knew

-* programming fundamentals and the basics of the Python programming language (e.g., variables, for loops);
-* a bit about supervised learning problems (e.g., classification, train-test split);
-* a bit about Jupyter Notebooks;

-If you are going to code along, have fun with the code and use the [Anaconda distribution](https://www.anaconda.com/download/) of Python 3 (see below), please install it before the sharing.

-## Getting set up computationally
+## Set up

 ### 1. Clone the repository

-To get set up for this sharing, clone this repository.
 You can do so by executing the following in your terminal:

 ```
 git clone https://github.com/YangXiaozhou/CNN-COVID-19-classification-using-chest-CT-scan
 ```

 Alternatively, you can download the zip file of the repository at the top of the main page of the repository.
-If you prefer not to use git or don't have experience with it, this a good option.

 ### 2. Download Anaconda (if you haven't already)

 If you do not already have the [Anaconda distribution](https://www.anaconda.com/download/) of Python 3, go get it (You can also do this without Anaconda: using `pip` to install the required packages, however Anaconda is great for Data Science and I encourage you to use it).

-### 3. Create your conda environment for this sharing
+### 3. Create a new conda environment

 Navigate to the relevant directory in your terminal`CNN-COVID-19-classification-using-chest-CT-scan` and install required packages in a new conda environment: